project-tsurugi/mizugaki/examples/explain-cli/README.md

 # compile statements in file
 ./mizugaki-explain-cli -echo -file "example.sql"

+# compile a DDL and then access to the defined table
+./mizugaki-explain-cli -echo -text "CREATE TABLE other (k BIGINT PRIMARY KEY); SELECT * FROM ksv JOIN other ON ksv.k = other.k;"

 # compile a statement and pretty print by https://stedolan.github.io/jq/
 ./mizugaki-explain-cli -text "TABLE ksv;" | jq .